JoseEspinosa/EBI_cancer_workshop_CNV/README.md

   2 - the 2 copies state correspond to a mean coverage of 50x
   3 - the 1 copy state correspond to a mean coverage of 40x.

+*How it is possible?
+Cellularity!!!
+Only 50% of cellularity, half of reads are from normal cells.
+Explained in the solution.*

 **How could you explain these values ?** [solution](solutions/__visu4.md)